Salt & Wind Travel

 Contramar (Roma Norte neighborhood)

-If you’re recovering from a big night out, embrace the Mexican tradition of having raw seafood to cure a hangover and dive into their various raw bar items like chocolate clams, oysters, aguachiles, and ceviches.
+If you’re recovering from a big night out, embrace the Mexican tradition of having raw seafood to cure a hangover and dive into their raw bar items like chocolate clams, oysters, aguachiles, and ceviches.
 Reserve well in advance and request a table outside!

 Meals Served On Sundays: Brunch and Lunch